General Info – summary

 Tree

-This small, usually graceful Tree is 4-9m high, with a spread of up to 4m, or it may remain a shrub.
+This small, usually graceful Tree is 4-9m high with a spread of up to 4m, or it may remain a shrub.
 In the Ngoye Forest Preserve in KwaZulu-Natal (14km inland from Mtunzini), the tree reaches 15m high.
 The Crown may be rounded and spreading or slender.
 The Bark (photo 777) is greyish brown, smooth or rough and flaky.
-The Stem (main axis of the plant) is usually twisted, and branches occur low-down.
-Twigs (1-year-old current branch segments – photo 83) are covered with red hairs and have pale grey Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment).
+The Stem (or trunk is main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) is usually twisted, and branches occur low-down.
+Twigs (1-year-old current branch segments – photo 83) are covered with red hairs and have pale grey Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment – photo 83).
 In this photo, a recently lost leaf has left a greenish leaf scar.

 Leaves

-The alternate Leaves are ovate, elliptic, lanceolate or oblong (photo 779) and are simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
+The untoothed alternate Leaves are ovate, elliptic, lanceolate or oblong (photo 779) and simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
 This semi-deciduous plant has leaves that are glandless and often large – up to 15 x 10cm.
 They usually turn yellowish before falling.
 The leathery Blade is usually shiny bright green above and here the Veins are sunken.
 It is paler green below and up to 7 pairs of prominent hairy side veins are visible (photo 779).
-The veins branch and loop together before reaching the Margin.
-Margins are entire (with a continuous margin, not in any way indented – photos 779 & 84).
-Veins are more visible when the translucent leaves are examined (photo 778).
 Leaf details become more distinctive when part of an individual leaf is examined against the sun (photo 84).
+In this photo the veins branch and loop together before reaching the Margin.
+The margins are entire (with a continuous margin, not in any way indented – photos 779 & 84).
 The Apex may be rounded, or it may taper – in which case a drip tip may be present.
 The Base is rounded (photo 130) to cordate (heart shaped).
 Apart from the midrib (the main rib of a leaf or leaf-like part, a continuation of the petiole), at least 2 other pairs of veins start near the hairy leaf base (photo 130).
 The short – up to 1cm long Petiole (leaf stalk) is swollen, hairy (photo 130) and grooved on top.
 Hairy Stipules (basal appendage of the petiole) are large, conspicuous, have tapering tips and are nearly persistent.

 Flowers

-The many attractive, unpleasantly or honey scented Flowers develop at the ends of twigs (1-year-old current branch segments), and are dioecious (unisexual floral structures with male and female parts on separate plants).
+The many attractive, unpleasantly or honey scented Flowers develop at the ends of twigs (1-year-old current branch segments) are dioecious (unisexual floral structures with male and female parts on separate plants).
 The Calyx is small, membranous and imbricate (having regularly arranged, overlapping edges).
 Petals are absent.
 The small, pale yellow to white Male Flowers are in drooping, long, thin catkin like Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched axis, opening in succession towards the apex) that are up to 8cm long.
 Here Stamens are present but the rudimentary Ovary lacks a Pistil.
-The reddish Female Flowers are in thin, shorter Racemes (a simple elongated inflorescence with stalked flowers that open in succession towards the apex) and are less fluffy.
+The reddish Female Flowers are in thin, shorter Racemes (a simple elongated inflorescence with stalked flowers that open in succession towards the apex.
 The Disc (a more or less fleshy or elevated development of the receptacle) is annular (in a ring or arranged in a circle) surrounding the base of the ovary.
 The superior Ovary usually has a single locule with 2 ovules.
 The Styles are usually bilobed.
-(About Oct-Jan).
+(Roughly Oct-Jan).

 Fruit